yandex/perforator/docs/en/reference/querylang.md

 # Query Language

-When you're profiling your application, you almost always want to filter the profiles by some properties.
-For instance, you might need to select only samples from a specific pod that were collected during a specific time.
-Query language used in Perforator can help you with that.
+When you're profiling an application, you almost always want to filter the profiles by some properties.
+For instance, you might need to select only samples from a specific pod that were collected at a specific time.
+The query language used in Perforator can help you with that.

 ## Selector